- Red Panda Facts

 The community-based red panda conservation model we have developed in the Panchthar-Ilam-Taplejung (PIT) corridor is now being implemented in seven districts in Western Nepal — Jumla, Jajarkot, Kalikot, Rolpa, Dolpa, Western Rukum and Eastern Rukum — which will ensure the connectivity of three protected areas: Dhorpatan Hunting Reserve, Shey Phoksundo National Park and Rara National Park.

-Due to the importance of these districts, RPN has undertaken environmental awareness campaigns, outreach activities and workshops in each one to increase the public’s understanding of the plight of red pandas and the need for conservation in the region.
+RPN has undertaken environmental awareness campaigns, outreach activities and workshops in each one to increase the public’s understanding of the plight of red pandas and the need for conservation in the region.

 Prior to RPN’s arrival, the districts lacked any conservation programs, and the people didn’t have much education about red pandas.
 This lack of awareness has had dire consequences.
 The situation is especially grim in the entire western region, where red panda poaching and trafficking have increased at an alarming rate.